-More than a single blog, We are the City is actually a compilation of short form blog posts, from professionals and bloggers across different genres like lifestyle, career, culture, travel etc.
+More than a single blog, We are the City is actually a compilation of short-form blog posts.
+These are from professionals and bloggers across different genres like lifestyle, career, culture, travel etc.

 McCandless finds it very comprehensive, “covering everything from communication styles to current affairs to fashion, culture, and more.
 It also targets areas where women need more representation in leadership roles, such as tech.”

 Lots of articles on digital content, filled with actionable advice for small business owners including hacks and how-to’s.
 A recent post on using images legally for social media was shared extensively.

 Brunson says that “they always have up to date information on the ever-changing world of social media.
 The content is easy to understand and they often present it in video and audio clips as well as written blog content.
 All of which makes it easy to consume, even if you don’t have a lot of time to read.”

 All things related to online searches, optimization and marketing.
 Plus, they also extensively cover mobile and local businesses, as well as Social Media Marketing.

 CMI shares in-depth articles for creating, sharing and promoting content.
 They also talk about SEO, Social media and audience building.

 Morgan Mandriota, Freelance writer and digital marketer at hawk + pearl calls the above two her go-to resource for SEO and content marketing news and trends.

 “The authors behind the blog are industry professionals who share valuable information in easy-to-read formats with infographics and friendly language.
 I know that whenever I go to either site, I’m going to learn actionable tips and quality strategies.
 I can employ those to get results at work or for my freelance clients.”

 A blog that prides itself on “creating online marketing strategies to sell with ease” from a Marketing Pro and Social Media Influencer.